 You’re looking at four great phones from last year, tweaked, refined and enhanced almost beyond recognition.
 So there’s no wrong choice.
 But that doesn’t make your decision any easier.

 What might help, however, are the following results of us living with the HTC One (M8), Samsung Galaxy S5, Sony Xperia Z2 and LG G3 for weeks, discovering the teeny flaws with each handset and the things that make them tick.
 For instance the downright beautiful snaps the Z2 can take – when your blurry finger isn’t ruining the shot because the rear camera is in the corner – or which of the Samsung’s features to actually bother using.

 Read on to find out what you’ll love most about Android’s new finest, day to day.

 Meet the contenders

-This latest Sony has a 5.2in screen, new camera tricks and Android KitKat.
+This latest Sony arrives sooner than expected with a 5.2in screen, new camera tricks and Android KitKat.
 But is it enough?